 I mean the title of the song speaks for itself.
 In the song, Sammy sings about meeting the love of his life at Murphy’s Restaurant over a sloe gin fizz (whatever the hell that is) and chicken fried steaks.
 She moves into his double wide trailer, and Sammy is in a competition for his woman’s heart with a mechanic named Earl who’s the “Charlie Daniels of the “torque-wrench.”

 “Some Girls Do” – Sawyer Brown

-Speaking of cutoff flannels and the big billed trucker hat, the man Sawyer Brown pulled it off as well as anybody.
-In the song he sings about how he ain’t first class and he ain’t white trash, but he’s gotta redneck side that not all the girls like… but some girls do.
+Speaking of cutoff flannels and the big billed trucker hat, Sawyer Brown pulled it off as well as anybody.
+In the song “Some Girls Do,” the band sings about how he “ain’t first class and he ain’t white trash,” but he’s gotta redneck side that not all the girls like… but some girls do.